West German student movement: Emergency Acts protests

 In May the West German government considered using the Emergency Acts in response, allowing the Cabinet to suspend parliamentary rule and enact laws in times of crisis.
 On May 11 protesters gathered in the West German capital Bonn to demand that the laws not be used.
 The government agreed with protesting labor unions to only use limited concessions, passing the laws on May 30.
 This agreement dealt a blow to the growing student movement and signaled its demise.
 The SDS formally dissolved on March 21, 1970.

 Aftermath

 Terrorism

-In May, 1967, a fire at a department store in Brussels killed hundreds of people.
+On 22 May 1967, a fire at the L'Innovation department store in Brussels killed hundreds of people.
 Kommune 1 issued a leaflet celebrating the fire and calling for more such occurrences to bring parity between Western countries and Vietnam.
 The leaflet was widely condemened and caused a split between Kommune 1 and the SDS.
 On 2 April 1968, members of the Außerparlamentarische Opposition, Andreas Baader and Gudrun Ensslin committed arson at a department store in Frankfurt to protest the Vietnam war.
 Although convicted, they were released while pursuing an appeal and went underground when it was denied.
 They were joined by Ulrike Meinhof in forming the Red Army Faction, which continued to engage in arson and other terrorist acts for more than a decade.
-Dutschke, Enzenberger, and Nirumand wrote an apologia for terrorism based on Walter Benjamin's Critique of Violence and Herbert Marcuse's Repressive Tolerance.
+Dutschke, Enzensberger, and Nirumand wrote an apologia for terrorism based on Walter Benjamin's Critique of Violence and Herbert Marcuse's Repressive Tolerance.